 You love your stand up paddle board.
-You love it because it’s your fitness partner, surfing buddy, fishing companion, and may be one of the only things you can truly relax with.
+You love it because it’s your fitness partner, surfing buddy, fishing companion, and may be one of the only ways you can truly relax.
 Essentially, your paddle board is a part of your family; therefore, you should want to protect it.

 There are many best practices to protecting your paddle board, but one of the easiest ways to protect your SUP is by getting a paddle board bag.
-There are many purposes for paddle board bags and they all have great intent in keeping your epoxy or inflatable paddle board in pristine shape.
+There are a myriad of purposes for paddle board bags and they all have great intent in keeping your epoxy or inflatable paddle board in pristine shape.

 3 reasons you need a stand up paddle board bag

 1. The best way to transport your paddle board